awsdocs/aws-cdk-guide/doc_source/hello_world.md

 ## Modifying the app<a name="hello_world_tutorial_modify"></a>

 The AWS CDK can update your deployed resources after you modify your app\.
 Let's change our bucket so it can be automatically deleted when we delete the stack, which involves changing its `RemovalPolicy`\.
-Also, because AWS CloudFormation won't delete Amazon S3 buckets that contain any objects, we'll ask the AWS CDK to delete the objects from our bucket before destroying the bucket, via the `autoDeleteObjects` property\.\.
+Also, because AWS CloudFormation won't delete Amazon S3 buckets that contain any objects, we'll ask the AWS CDK to delete the objects from our bucket before destroying the bucket, via the `autoDeleteObjects` property\.

 ------
 #### [ TypeScript ]